tesselo/tesselo.github.io/_posts/2023-02-07-open-sourcing-our-team-wisdom.md

 ## Publishing team agreements

-Througout our work we have developed interesting documents such as team agreements on how to operate.
+Throughout our work we have developed interesting documents such as team agreements on how to operate.
 These documents live on Bahamut, our shared wiki.
 The agreements might be relevant for our team members in their new contexts, and possibly other teams as well.
 Publishing the agreements will make it easier to re-use them in the future.